Carjacking While Armed With a Dangerous Weapon

 There is a lesser included offense of carjacking when the defendant was not armed with a dangerous weapon.Common Defense Strategies

-- Defendant’s Intent - It is insufficient for the Commonwealth to prove only that the defendant was involved in a physical altercation with a driver or passenger of a car.
-The Commonwealth must prove that the defendant intended to steal the car while assaulting the alleged victim (or placing the alleged victim in fear of being assaulted).
+- Defendant’s Intent - It is not legally sufficient for the assistant district attorney to prove only that the defendant was involved in a physical altercation with a driver or passenger of a car.
+The assistant district attorney must prove the defendant intended to steal the car while assaulting the alleged victim (or placing the alleged victim in fear of being assaulted).

 - Self-Defense - While self-defense is more common in a traditional assault case, it is available as a defense to carjacking.
-A defendant is permitted to use reasonable force to defend himself or herself.
-If the defendant (1) reasonably believed he or she was being attacked or was about to be attacked and his or her personal safety was in immediate danger; (2) made every reasonable effort to avoid physical combat before resorting to force; and (3) used no more force than was reasonably necessary in the circumstances, then the defendant must be found not guilty of carjacking.
-There is a very similar defense of another person privilege.
+Any person is permitted to use reasonable force to defend himself.
+If a defendant (1) reasonably thought he was being physically attacked or was about to be physically attacked (causing his personal safety to be in immediate danger); (2) tried to avoid a physical altercation before using force himself; and (3) used the minimum amount of force to escape the situation, then the defendant must be found not guilty of carjacking.
+There is a similar legal privilege to defend another person.